-Unhealthy breathing habits can lead to irregular facial and dental development, including long, narrow faces, narrow mouths and gummy smiles.
-It can also adversely effect sleeping due to obstructed airways which impacts healthy growth and every day performance.
+Unhealthy breathing habits can lead to poor facial and dental development, including long face syndrome, narrow vaulted palates, along with forward head and shoulder postures.
+It can adversely effect sleep and oxygen intake which impacts healthy growth and everyday performance.

-Promote healthy breathing allowing relief from headaches, TMJ disorders and other related issues.
+Promoting nasal breathing allows relief from headaches, TMJ disorders and other health related issues.

 If you have any of these breathing difficulties, it can contribute to issues like daytime fatigue or trouble losing weight.

 Mouth breathing adults are more likely to experience sleep disordered breathing, fatigue, decreased productivity and poorer quality of life than those who nasal-breathe.

 Do you have constant dry mouth?
 Or persistent chapped lips?
 This can be signs of mouth breathing.

 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
 Most likely, if you snore loudly and feel tired even after a full night’s sleep, you might have sleep apnea.This usually occurs when your mouth is open and your tongue falls to the back of the throat.

 did you know your brain never stops thinking about getting oxygen?

 When you breath through your nose, you create nitric oxide.
 You then break down the N2O with the carbon dioxide that is in your body which allows the nitrogen (a vasodilator) to open the blood vessels to carry the O2 to the Brain.
 When we breath through our mouth, we do not get the same O2 flow to our brain.
 This can cause symptoms of OSA/Sleep apnea, ADHA, daytime fatigue and even restless leg syndrome.